Xinx-hub-lab/starbucks_customer_data_analysis/README.md

 From the customers aspect, **age**, **gender**, **income** are all significant predictors.
 Therefore, the customers were segmented by all the 3 predictors and analysed based on offer completed rate.

-Specific preferred customer segments, and detailed target customers with specific offers were generated, listed in following sections.
+Specific preferred customer segments, and detailed target customers with specific offers were generated, listed in following subsections.

 ### Top 5 Offers with Highest Response Rate (Descending Order)